 The Ultra Low Emissions Zone is an area of London where the most polluting vehicles must pay a levy in order to use the roads.
 The ULEZ charge initially replaced the previous T-Charge.

-While at first the ULEZ covered the same area as the Congestion Charge Zone in central London, it expanded on Monday 25 October 2021 and now covers all areas inside the North and South Circular – and the zone expanded again to cover the entirety of Greater London on 29 August 2023.
+While at first the ULEZ covered the same area as the Congestion Charge Zone in central London, it was expanded in October 2021 to cover all areas inside the North and South Circular – and the zone expanded again to cover the entirety of Greater London on 29 August 2023.

-The charge, which must be paid on top of the £15 daily Congestion Charge, is set at a standard rate of £12.50 – although this varies depending on the vehicle – and is in effect 24 hours a day, seven days a week.
+The ULEZ charge, which must be paid on top of the £15 daily Congestion Charge in central London, is set at a standard rate of £12.50 – although this varies depending on the vehicle.
+The charge is in effect 24 hours a day, seven days a week.

 Which vehicles are affected by the ULEZ?

 As well as non-Euro 6 diesel cars and vans, and non-Euro 4 petrols, non-Euro 3 motorbikes are targeted.
-Historic vehicles – those built before 1979 – are exempt from the ULEZ, as long as they have been awarded historic vehicle tax status.
+Historic vehicles – currently those built before 1983 – are exempt from the ULEZ, as long as they have been awarded historic vehicle tax status.
 Any vehicles constructed before 1st January 1973 are also exempt, regardless of commercial use or otherwise.

-You can use the TfL checker tool to determine your vehicle’s emission standard status.
-Affected drivers who forget to pay the ULEZ will be fined £160, reduced to £80 if paid within 14 days.
+You can use the TfL checker tool to determine your vehicle’s emissions standard status.
+Affected drivers who forget to pay the £12.50 ULEZ charge will be fined £180, reduced to £90 if paid within 14 days.

-Euro VI lorries, buses and coaches – essentially vehicles made before 2013 or 2014 – are also affected by the ULEZ.
+Euro VI lorries, buses and coaches – essentially vehicles made before 2013 or 2014 – are also affected by the LEZ.
 They need to pay between £100 and £300 (depending upon the vehicle emission status) to enter the zone, with drivers fined £1,000 – reduced to £500 if paid within 14 days – for failing to pay.

 How to pay the ULEZ charge

 There are various ways of paying the ULEZ charge.
-If you drive into the zone regularly in a vehicle that isn't exempt, you can register for the Auto Pay system for an annual fee of £10.
-This covers the congestion charge but will be expanded to cover the ULEZ, too.
-Click here for the Auto Pay website.
+If you drive into the zone regularly in a vehicle that isn't exempt, you can register for the Auto Pay system with no registration or renewal fee.
+This covers the congestion charge but will be expanded to cover the ULEZ charge, too.
+You can find further details on the Auto Pay website.